dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 We even added a bare-bones [custom query page](http://lyst.dailybruin.com/custom) to manually query the data using the APIs.

+Feel free to [peruse our anaytics with lyst](http://lyst.dailybruin.com/).
+And of course, keep in mind that our website isn't the only way readers get to our stories – in addition to [dailybruin.com](http://dailybruin.com), we put around 9,000 papers on stands daily and have an [iOS app](https://itunes.apple.com/us/app/the-ucla-daily-bruin/id784097181) for reading stories on mobile devices.

 ## What’s next?

 Like all of our online work, [lyst is completely open source](http://github.com/nbedi/lyst) and free for you to use.

 That means we’re also welcoming contributions or suggestions from any developers.
 Lyst definitely isn’t perfect and could use a bit of refactoring to make it more efficient and visually engaging.

-If you’re interested in contributing or have any questions, feel free to contact us at [online@media.ucla.edu](mailto:online@media.ucla.edu).
+If you’re interested in contributing or have any questions, please get in touch with us at [online@media.ucla.edu](mailto:online@media.ucla.edu).